 The REDD+ Partnership is open to all countries willing to support or undertake REDD+ actions.

-The Global Partnership Meeting was held on June 9, in Bonn, Germany.
+The first global Partnership Meeting in 2014 was held on June 9, in Bonn, Germany.
 The documents for the meeting are available here.

 Voluntary REDD Database (VRD) UPDATE